CalAIM at HPSM

 For detailed information and service-specific eligibility criteria, please see DHCS' Community Supports Policy Guide.

-Some exceptions may apply for members assigned to Kaiser as a plan partner.
+Some exceptions may apply for members with Kaiser as their primary care provider.

 HPSM offers seven Community Support service options to qualified members through our contracted Community Support providers: